-Notes: (i) Monetary stability reless to interest rates, and other monetary variables; (ii) Conducting banking and financial sector supervision and regulation often involves divasion of labor with other national agencies, as indicated in the lower section; (iii) Ensuring financial stability refers to the application of maco-prudential fameworks and the introduction of liquidity regulations and capital adequacy ratios (the lower section describes key areas of Basel Accord implementation in ASEAN countries); (ii) the lower section indicates specific functions mandated to central banks.
+The symbol1 = " indicates central banks are mandated to perform the related function.
+Notes: (i) Monetary stability refers to interest rates, exchange rates, and other monetary variables; (ii) Conducting banking and financial sector supervision and regulation often involves division of labor with other national agencies, as indicated in the lower section; (iii) Ensuring financial stability refers to the application of maco-pudential fameworks and the introduction often involves division of labor with other (the lower section describes key areas of Basel Accord implementation in ASEAN countries); (ii) the lower section indicates specific functions mandated to central banks.

 Source: Authors' compilation based on: SEACEN (2013), Guide to SEACEN Bank Watch 2013; and websites of individual ASEAN central banks.

-Using a bottom-up approach based on individual ASEAN countries' consultations and background papers, the study finds that ASEAN as a region aspires to become resilient, inclusive, competitive, and harmonious-'RICH' by 2030.
+Using a bottom-up approach based on individual ASEAN countries' consultations and background papers, the study finds that ASEAN as a region aspires to become resilient, inclusive, competitive, and harmonious-"RICH"by 2030.
 Resilience is associated with the ability for handling economic and financial volatility and shocks, requiring an efficient civil service capable to implement sound macroeconomic policies domestically and to coordinate regionally through a proper institutional framework.
 Inclusiveness relates to poverty reduction and narrowing income gaps within and across countries by means of policies that expand development opportunities to all segments of the population, ensuring equity and improving the quality of life.
 Competitiveness is a key factor to face the increasing interdependence of ASEAN economies with the PRC and India, aiming to enhance productivity, market efficiency, and local innovation capabilities by promoting entrepreneurship and investment in research and development.
 Finally, harmony is a basic concept for sustainable development, where the imperatives for economic growth are formulated in respect of the environment and natural resources, considering the interplay of social and political variables as well (ADBI, 2013a).